noahvarghese/encryptTool/README.md

 </h1>

 Secure your development process, and never store your passwords in code.
-Can use either thge php branch, or master (ruby)
+Can use either the php branch, or master (ruby)

 ## 🚀 Quick start